dscmbcet/oogway/README.md

 ## Commands

-#### args-info

-- Usage: `!args-info`
-- Description: Gives information about given args

 #### ban-user

 - Usage: `!ban-user @user-name`
-- Description: Bans a member from server
+- Description: bans a member from server

 #### find-role-name

 - Usage: `!find-role-name @role_name`
-- Description: Gives the usernames of members belonging to given role
+- Description: gives the usernames of members belonging to given role

 #### find-role

 - Usage: `!find-role @role_name`
-- Description: Gives the usernames,date of joining of members belonging to given role
+- Description: gives the usernames,date of joining of members belonging to given role

 #### find-user

 - Usage: `!find-user @user_name`
-- Description: Gives information about given user
+- Description: gives information about given user

 #### help-v

 - Usage: `!help-v`
-- Description: Gives detailed information about commands
+- Description: gives detailed information about commands

 #### help

 - Usage: `!help`
-- Description: Gives basic information about commands
+- Description: gives basic information about commands

 #### joke

 - Usage: `!joke`
-- Description: Gets a joke for you
+- Description: tells a joke for you

 #### kick-user

 - Usage: `!kick-user @user-name`
-- Description: Kicks a member from server
+- Description: kicks a member from server

 #### master

 - Usage: `!master`
-- Description: Summon Master Oogway
+- Description: summon Master Oogway

 #### poll

 - Usage: `!poll <NUMBER> <TITLE> [DESCRIPTION]`
-- Description: Creates a poll of given _NUMBER_ with a _TITLE_ and a _DESCRIPTION_
+- Description: creates a poll of given NUMBER with a TITLE and a DESCRIPTION

-#### server
+#### server-info

-- Usage: `!server`
+- Usage: `!server-info`
-- Description: Gives information about the server
+- Description: gives information about the server

 #### team-create-category

 - Usage: `!team-create-category <TEAM_NO> <CATEGORY_NAME>`
-- Description: Creates Category <CATEGORY_NAME> with given no. of <TEAM_NO> as sub channels having void and text and creates role for each team
+- Description: creates category CATEGORY_NAME with given no. of TEAM_NO as sub channels having roles and text and creates role for each team

 #### team-delete-category

 - Usage: `!team-delete-category <CATEGORY_NAME>`
-- Description: Deletes Category <CATEGORY_NAME> with all its sub channels and roles
+- Description: deletes category CATEGORY_NAME with all its sub channels and roles

 ---